Kanchana 2: Plot

-While shooting on a nearby beach, Nandini discovers a Thali and after the discovery, mysterious events start taking place and she decides to visit a priest.
-The priest discovers that the Thali is actually haunted, and lets Nandini out of his room, and returns the Thali to the spirit.
-Nandini does not seem to believe it, and the priest challenges her to check the place where she had taken it from.
-After Nandini and Pooja disturb the Thali for a second time, it does not leave them.
-She rushes to the priest, and helps her.
-As instructed by him, she prepares a coffin and a groomed woman's corpse which has the Thali.
-They move to a distance and shoot to see that the coffin literally breaks open and the dead woman is dragged by the ghost.
+While shooting on a nearby beach, Nandini discovers a nuptial chain in the sand.
+After the discovery, mysterious events started taking place.
+The next day, when the group begins shooting at the house, they see a lunatic in rags running out and become scared.
+She decides to visit a sorcerer.
+The priest discovers that the nuptial chain is haunted.
+He lets Nandini out of his room and returns the chain to the spirit.
+Nandini does not seem to believe it, and the priest challenges her to check the place where she had taken it.
+After Nandini and Pooja disturb the nuptial chain for a second time, it beats them up and refuses to leave them.
+She rushes to the sorcerer and helps her.
+As instructed by him, she prepares a coffin and a woman's corpse.
+They dress her like a bride, place Nandini's hair, clothes, and sand inside, and nail it shut.
+They move to a distance and shoot.
+They are shocked to see that the coffin splinters open.
+Subsequently, the dead woman gets dragged by the ghost.

-All the members escape out of fear and Raghava collapses.
-The priest is also killed and Nandini becomes possessed by the ghost.
-Raghava and Nandini move into another house, where the haunted Nandini is planning something, and to their surprise, Raghava's mother, and Nandini's sister-in-law also come to stay there.
-Several changes occur in Nandini which only Raghava notices at first; she starts smoking at night and even thrashes him.
-Soon, the family realise that she is possessed.
-Nandini (now possessed as Ganga) influences Shiva's ghost, to be sent into Raghava.
-When Raghava's mother and Nandini's sister-in-law return, they are beaten up.
-They retreat to a church and learn about Shiva and Ganga.
+All the members escape out of fear, and Raghava collapses.
+The priest gets killed, and the ghost possesses Nandini.
+Nandini talks to the Green TV Head about shifting to a different house.
+After, Raghava and Nandini move into another dwelling, where the haunted Nandini is planning something.
+To their surprise, Raghava's mother and Nandini's sister-in-law also came to stay there.
+Several changes occur in Nandini, which only Raghava notices at first; she starts smoking at night and murmurs, "Shiva, Shiva".
+The possessed Nandini also beats up Raghava, Raghava's mother, and her sister-in-law.
+Soon, the family realised that she had become possessed.
+Nandini (now possessed by Ganga) influences Shiva's ghost to possess Raghava.
+When Raghava's mother and Nandini's sister-in-law return, they get beaten up.
+They retreat to a church, and Shiva and Ganga attack the priests.
+The priests then try to burn them, and they retreat and reveal their flashback.